 Children face emotional challenges, some more than others.
-Whether it’s anxiety, anger, or sadness, these challenges can have a significant impact on your child’s well-being and their ability to thrive in their daily life.
+Whether it’s anxiety, anger, or sadness, these challenges can have a significant impact on your child’s well-being and ability to thrive in daily life.
 But there is hope.
 With intentional, strategic work and a reliance on God’s grace, positive change is possible.

 One way to work on this is by taking kids into the workshop of their own hearts.
 This is the place where they process life and many kids don’t have the skills to manage life challenges effectively.
 They have tools in there like the arguing tool, or the badgering tool, or the whining tool.
 But they need different tools that will contribute to a greater sense of emotional flexibility.

 For example, if a child has an anger problem and regularly explodes when things don’t go his way, you might have a meeting, explain in a loving way that you’ll be saying no more often, and explain that receiving a no answer will take the child into the workshop of the heart to practice emotional flexibility.
 Likely your child will resist, but this isn’t an optional exercise.
 Instead of tiptoeing around a child who gets easily angered you instead are going to love the child by giving more opportunity to practice giving up his or her agenda and becoming more flexible.

 This may appear to be unrealistic or even counter-intuitive but this is how people grow.
 Romans 5:3-4 says that “suffering produces perseverance, perseverance, character, and character hope.”
 Children with a narrow comfort zone for things not going as planned need to practice handling the challenges of interruptions and no answers more often.
 Parents not only need firmness, but they need a coaching mentality and a lot of grace to bring about change in an area of need.